eigenhombre/sortest/README.md

 Usage:

-    usage: sortest [-h] [-v | -q] [-f EXCLUDE_FILE] [-d EXCLUDE_DIR] [-n] [rootdir]
+    usage: sortest [-h] [-v | -q] [-f EXCLUDE_FILE] [-d EXCLUDE_DIR] [-n] [rootdir1] [rootdir2] ...

     positional arguments:
-      rootdir               Directory to search in and to perform tests on (default=current working directory)
+      rootdirX              One or more directories to search in and to perform tests on (default=current working directory)

     optional arguments:
       -h, --help            show this help message and exit